 - Fatty acids and their role in skincare and comedogenicity or how much they clog pores

-- A comprehensive list of natural skincare ingredients and their tentative comedogenic classification
+- A comprehensive list of natural skincare ingredients (wholesome and naturally derived) and their tentative comedogenic classification

-A comedo is a very dilated pore (the 'hole' surrounding a hair follicle - with or without hair) filled with dead skin cells, dirt, and sebum.
+A Comedo is a very dilated pore (the 'hole' surrounding a hair follicle - with or without hair) filled with dead skin cells, dirt, and sebum.
 If a comedo is open, the pore will look like a blackhead; if it is closed (so the skin covers it), it can cause inflammation, pimples, and whiteheads.
+It is the first step towards acne.

 An Acnegenic ingredient can cause a general worsening of pre-existing acne.
 Some examples: Alcohol, mineral oils, Lanolin, Sodium Lauryl Sulfate, many essential oils...

-A Comedogenic ingredient acts like glue: dead skin cells will stick together more and more, causing blackheads and whiteheads, not acne.
+A Comedogenic ingredient acts like glue on the surface of the skin: dead skin cells will stick together more and more, causing blackheads and whiteheads, not acne.
 Some examples: Coconut oil, Neem oil, Cocoa butter, Shea butter...

-IS THERE ANY 100% RELIABLE CLINICAL TESTS TO RATE COMEDOGENIC INGREDIENTS?
+IS THERE ANY 100% RELIABLE CLINICAL TEST TO RATE COMEDOGENIC INGREDIENTS?

 Several tests were made applying different comedogenic ingredients on rabbit ears.
 Because rabbit ears are more sensitive than human skin, they reacted to comedogenic ingredients faster, and the results were not 100% applicable to human skin.
 Therefore, all ratings are not backed by complete clinical trials on human skin (this would be a mammoth task!) and the effects may vary from person to person.

-One of the most reliable studies was done by Dr. Fulton's 1989, professor of Chemistry at UCLA: "Comedogenicity and irritancy of commonly used ingredients in skincare products" but many natural carrier oils like Argan, Rosehip, Avocado... were not tested.
+One of the most reliable studies was done by Dr. Fulton's 1989, professor of Chemistry at UCLA: "Comedogenicity and irritancy of commonly used ingredients in skincare products" but many natural key cold pressed plant oils like Argan, Rosehip, Avocado... were not tested.

 CONCENTRATION AND COMBINATION OF COMEDOGENIC INGREDIENTS CAN CHANGE EVERYTHING

-Key fact 1) even if an ingredient is comedogenic on its own, if blended in with the correct low concentration in a product, it might not make that product comedogenic overall.
+Key fact 1) even if an ingredient is comedogenic on its own, if blended in with the correct low concentration (less than 5%) in a product, it might not make that product comedogenic overall.

 Key fact 3) when non-comedogenic skincare ingredients are blended together, the combination could sometimes be more comedogenic than the single ingredients themselves.